Land registration (Scots law): The Land Register of Scotland

-The Land Register of Scotland is held in Edinburgh at the Registers of Scotland's offices at Meadowbank House alongside the other public registers, rather than decentralised and stored in local government registers in Scotland.
-It is available for public viewing online at ScotLIS - Scotland's Land Information Service and Title Sheets for land can be obtained via e-mail upon payment of a modest fee.
-In 2016, a Registers of Scotland report found that 60% of titles are on the Land Register, which is 1.6 million titles or 29% of the land mass of Scotland.
-Therefore 40% of titles remain to be transferred from the General Register of Sasines which equates to 1.1 million titles.
-The Keeper projects to be 100% by 2024 due to the closure of the Sasine Register, in a process known as the Completion of the Land Register.
+The Land Register of Scotland is held in Edinburgh at the Registers of Scotland's offices at Meadowbank House, alongside the other public registers, rather than decentralised and stored in local government registers in Scotland.
+It is available for public viewing online, and Title Sheets for land can be obtained via e-mail upon payment of a modest fee.
+In 2016, a Registers of Scotland report found that 60% of titles are in the Land Register, which is 1.6 million titles, for 29% of the land mass of Scotland.
+Therefore, 40% of titles remain to be transferred from the General Register of Sasines, which equates to 1.1 million titles.
+The Keeper projects the new register to be 100% complete by 2024, due to the closure of the Sasine Register in a process known as the Completion of the Land Register.
 However, academics are sceptical that a complete closure of the General Register of Sasines can be achieved by 2024, with Gretton and Reid noting that Completion could take "centuries".